bugbakery/audapolis/server/README.md

 ## Installation & Usage

+You need to install the server dependencies even if you dont want hack on the python side of things.

 We use [poetry](https://python-poetry.org/) for dependency management.
-Either install poetry using your system package manager or by running
+Either install poetry using your system package manager or by running:

 ```sh
 pip install poetry